Thursday, November 8

 - Ways in which DS offices and these vocational organizations can improve communication and collaboration to further the interests of shared students

-Participants in the session will also have the opportunity to meet and network with staff members from their local vocational rehabilitation offices to address concerns specific to their region.
+Participants in the session will also have ample opportunity to ask questions and address issues specific to their institutions and student demographics.
 In addition, participants will receive a link to a handbook that outlines the policies and procedures of each organization including best practices for communication between entities as well as regional contact information for each office.

 The purpose of the Collaboration Of Rehabilitation and Education (CORE) group is to share information as professionals about each other’s program to enhance collaboration and resources available to individuals with disabilities.
 The CORE Group consists of University and Community College representatives from each region, Vocational Rehabilitation (VR), and Oregon Commission for the Blind (OCB).